f5devcentral/f5-agility-labs-sslviz/docs/class5/module6/lab1.rst

    various events.
 Administrators can programmatically adjust the policy to reflect real-time traffic conditions.

-This module explores some basic programmability aspects of the BIG-IP Next SSL Orchestrator, both to control configuration, and to manipulate the policy.
+This module explores some basic programmability aspects of the BIG-IP Next SSL Orchestrator to control configuration.
+Policy manipulation content may be added in the future.

 |